Register for a Location Specific Practice Number (LSPN) and get accreditation to claim Medicare benefits.

 Primary information includes:

-- details of the proprietor, including its Australian Company Number (ACN) where the proprietor is a company
+- the Australian Company Number (ACN) [only if the proprietor is a company]

 - the Australian Business Number (ABN) under which diagnostic imaging procedures are carried out